yury-lysogorskiy/lammps/doc/src/variable.rst

 .. note::

-   When an input script line is encountered that defines a variable of style *equal* or *vector* or *atom* or *python* that contains a formula or Python code, the formula is NOT immediately evaluated.
-It will be evaluated every time when the variable is **used** instead.
-If you simply want to evaluate a formula in place you can use as so-called.
-See the section below about "Immediate Evaluation of Variables" for more details on the topic.
+   When an input script line is encountered that defines a variable of style *equal* or *vector* or *atom* or *python* that contains a formula or links to Python code, the formula or Python code is NOT immediately evaluated.
+Instead, it is evaulated aech time the variable is **used**.
+If you simply want to evaluate a formula in place you can use a so-called immediate variable. as described in the preceding note.
+Or see the section below about "Immediate Evaluation of Variables" for more details on the topic.
 This is also true of a *format* style variable since it evaluates another variable when it is invoked.

 Variables of style *equal* and *vector* and *atom* can be used as inputs to various other commands which evaluate their formulas as